Destination (game): Development

-Entrepreneur Rachel Lowe invented the game whlie working as a taxi driver.
+Entrepreneur Rachel Lowe invented the game while working as a taxi driver.
 After being encouraged by a university lecturer she was transporting, she enrolled as a mature student to study Law and Business at the University of Portsmouth.
 In 2003, she founded RTL Games Ltd to design and publish the game.
 Lowe secured funding for the company from a university competition run by the Portsmouth Centre for Enterprise, and raised £12,000 in sponsorship deals with local companies, including Wightlink and the University of Portsmouth.
 Financial backers liked that the game could function as a souvenir for tourists.

 In September 2004, Lowe appeared in the inaugural British series of Dragons' Den, pitching for £75,000 in return for a 35% stake in the company.
 RTL Games had already secured a deal to release a first edition, but required further investment before it could launch.
 After struggling to answer questions on the company's finances and the size of the market, Lowe's pitch was rejected.
 The investors feared that the game could not compete with Monopoly and would struggle to attract press coverage.
 Commentators consider the pitch among the greatest missed investment opportunities from the television programme.

 Following the failure of the Dragons' Den pitch, RTL Games instead secured a loan from the Portsmouth Area Regeneration Trust Group's community development financial institution, which provided the prerequisite funding for marketing and additional stock.

 Launch

 Toy retailer Hamleys released the first edition, Destination London, for Christmas 2004.
-The game sold 2,500 copies and was the store's most-sold game of the year, beating classic games like Monopoly.
+The game sold 2,500 copies and was the store's most-sold game of the year, outselling established games like Monopoly.
 It was later stocked in national retailers including Debenhams, Toys "R" Us, and WHSmith.
-The second edition, Destination Portsmouth, sold out within three weeks.
+The second edition, Destination Portsmouth, was launched at the city's Cascades Shopping Centre and sold out within three weeks.

 At a 2005 toy fair, Lowe struck a deal with Debenhams to stock Birmingham and Cardiff editions of the game.
 Further regional editions were developed.
 While most regional editions explored cities and counties in the United Kingdom, overseas editions covered Paris, Dublin, Delhi, and South Africa.
 In return for sponsorship, local businesses could be displayed on the boards of local editions.
 Destination South Africa featured website links and contact details for advertised businesses.

-Following a deal with the Walt Disney Company, RTL Games released the brand's first licensed edition.
+Following a deal with The Walt Disney Company, RTL Games released the brand's first licensed edition.
 Targeting a junior audience, Destination Animation featured characters and destinations from Pixar animated films.